Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

   check_point.save('./lenet_models_1')
 ```

-After model saved successfully, we will get a **folder** called "lenet_models_1".
+When the model is saved, we will get a **folder** called "lenet_models_1".
 This folder contains directories and files corresponding with the model parameters.

 ### Model loading